Posted Sept. 2, 2016

 You have the flexibility to work out which modules you would want to take and to focus on those that interest you the most.
 Towards the end you would have gained a firm grip on topics that you are keen on pursuing further later on.
 You would also have developed a good understanding into your thesis topic.

-One of the good things in doing a part-time LLM course is that since you would be based in the city where you live and work, you would ideally choose a place locally to study your LLM.
+One of the good things in doing a part-time LLM course is that since you will be based in the city where you live and work, you would ideally choose a place locally to study your LLM.
 This way you save up on lengthy commutes and can make use of library resources when you aren’t working.

 Full-Time or Part-Time LLM Study